 Run meaningful webinars

 As a content marketer, you most likely already know that video content is the hottest commodity right now.
 People are watching more video than ever before and not just your standard, pre-recorded video either; more people are engaging with live streams, short form video (like stories), and among others, webinars.
 Webinars, in particular, have skyrocketed in popularity since the pandemic due to the restrictions on face-to-face meetings – seeing a 167% increase in usage.
 This doesn’t mean to say you can’t implement webinars into your strategy even after the pandemic is over.
 Webinars were already gaining popularity pre-COVID, meaning the pandemic will only have worked to introduce new consumers to your webinar audience.
+That said, if you wish to host webinars in a sleek and modern virtual space, you will perhaps need to make use of something like an event management software application that can allow you to easily run a series of webinars with flexible registration integrations and event duplication.
+Remember that such software tools can help you customize the look and feel of each event.

 Top tips for creating great webinars